readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 You can also add explicit targets before paragraphs (or any other part of a page).

-Another example, here we add a target to a paragraph:
+Another example, add a target to a paragraph:

 .. code-block:: rst